cbonoz/codehealth/README.md

 Codehealth
 =========

-Codehealth is a Sublime Text 2/3 plugin.
+Codehealth is a Sublime Text 2/3 plugin that analyzes the health of code comments.

 For now it supports **Git** version control